Banner photo: Jacks Fork River, Ozark National Scenic Riverway, Missouri

 Welcome to my research website!
-My name is Corey Dunn, and I’m a PhD candidate at the University of Missouri (Mizzou) within the School of Natural Resources and the Missouri Cooperative Fish and Wildlife Research Unit.
-I’m currently developing sampling protocols for detecting all fish species within medium-to-large ("mid-sized") rivers across Missouri and examining the influence of connectivity on big-river fish communities through time.
+My name is Corey Dunn, and I’m a PhD candidate at the University of Missouri (Mizzou) within the River Studies lab headed by Dr. Craig Paukert.
+My PhD research is developing sampling and analytical methods for documenting fish diversity within medium-to-large (“mid-sized”) rivers across Missouri (USA).
+With these methods, I’ve examined the roles of connectivity and habitat diversity for structuring riverine fish communities.

-Before Mizzou, I researched conservation issues surrounding the decline of an imperiled fish species in the New River drainage of Virginia and West Virginia.
-More broadly, my research interests include statistics, and landscape and aquatic ecology, with the ultimate goal of generating knowledge and tools to conserve aquatic biodiversity.
-Please tour my website to see some of my research activities.
+More broadly, my research interests include statistics, and landscape and aquatic ecology, with the ultimate goal of generating knowledge and tools to conserve freshwater biodiversity.
+Please tour my website to learn more about my research.
+If you have any questions about my research, or in general about freshwater fish, or streams and rivers, see my contact information below.

 School of Natural Resources